willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 ##### POST /teams/{teamid}/update

 Shifts calls this endpoint to get approval when a change is made to a Shifts entity in a [schedule](/graph/api/resources/schedule?view=graph-rest-1.0) that's [enabled for a workforce integration](#step-4b-enable-the-workforce-integration-for-your-team-schedules).
-If the endpoint approves the request, the change is saved in Shifts.
+If this endpoint approves the request, the change is saved in Shifts.

 As your WFM system is the system of record, when the connector receives a request to this endpoint, it should first attempt to make the change in the WFM system.
 If the change is successful, return success.
 Otherwise, return failure.